-So, you wanna send a press release and it’s edited to perfection, there are some great quotes and the event is worth attending.
-However, the likelihood of it being picked up by journalists is rare.
+So, you wanna send a press release, eh?
+It’s edited to perfection, there are some great quotes and the event is worth attending.
+However, getting coverage on it?

 For those of us just starting out, it’s difficult to build a relationship with the media/working in media relations.
 The good news is that I listened to four media relations professionals speak at a PRSSA Regional Conference and they dropped some knowledge.
 Hopefully, these tips help and you can also kill it in media relations!